Earnings: The Indispensable Element Of Great Stocks

 were about to make major moves before they became household names.

-A study of the greatest stock market winners dating back since decade of research
+A study of the greatest stock market winners dating back since a decade of research

 went up even more.
 This was a comprehensive study that analyzed every fundamental